 DO NOT rename any export/symbol used elsewhere

-DO NOT add comments that explain obvious code
+DO NOT add comments that restate obvious code

-1. When the agent produces something close but wrong, send a diff, not a fresh prompt.
-Models follow edits better than “redo with these changes”.
+- When the output is close but wrong, send a diff, not a fresh prompt.
+Agents follow targeted edits far more reliably than “redo it with these changes,” which re-rolls the whole file.
 Format:

 Apply this diff and produce the updated file: